 Cash Flow

-31 st March 2018 £000 31 st March 2019 £000
+31 st March 2019 31 st March 2020

+£000 £000

-Cash and Cash Equivalents 2,710 3,936
+Cash and Cash Equivalents 3,936 10,110

-Short Term Investments 0 14,000
+Short Term Investments 14,000 8,000

-Total 2,710 17,936
+Total 17,936 18,110

-Overall, group cash flow has significantly improved due to the sale of the Old HQ and vacant Police Posts.
-The Commissioner is expected increase collaborative work on estates with our partners, particularly with Staffordshire Fire and Rescue Service and continue dispose of unused or underutilised police posts to deliver value for money to tax payers.
-The Staffordshire Commissioner is committed to a more efficient use of the combined Police and Fire estate, rationalising the use of buildings where possible, reducing operating costs and ensuring efficient and effective utilisation of all premises.
+Overall, group cash flow has significantly improved due to the sale of the vacant police premises during the year.
+The Commissioner has continued to progress collaborative work on estates with our partners, particularly with Staffordshire Fire and Rescue Service where the first combined use building is the fire station in Tamworth, this will follow later in 2020 with the local policing teams in Hanley moving into the fire station.
+This will enable the continued disposal of unused or underutilised police posts to deliver value for money to the local tax payers.

+The Staffordshire Commissioner is committed to a developing a more efficient use of the combined Police and Fire estate through the development of a Joint Estates Strategy.
+Though rationalising the use of buildings where possible, this will reduce operating costs and ensure efficient and effective utilisation of all premises.